-For non-technical, individuals, an online publishing platform makes sense as they don't have to deal with the initial coding stages to get started with your blog.
-The publishing platform also handles content hosting and other features like comments, so the individual doesn't have to configure them.
+For non-technical individuals, an online publishing platform makes sense as you won't have to deal with the initial coding stages to get started with your blog.
+The publishing platform also handles content hosting and other features such as commenting, so you don't have to configure them.

-For larger teams (10+ people, including a developer), where speed matters along with scale, micro-CMSs make the most sense.
-Although API driven CMSs require some set up time, this investment pays out the most in the long run.
-Writers won't require technical knowledge to get started with writing, and once set up, developers won’t need to get involved with updating content.
-Developers just need to integrate the API properly with their website.
+For larger teams (10+ people, including a developer), where speed matters alongside scale, micro CMSs make the most sense.
+Although API-driven CMSs require some setup time, this investment pays out the most in the long run.
+Writers won't require technical knowledge to get started with writing, and after integrating the API properly with the website, developers won’t ever need to get involved with updating content.

-Hosted micro-CMS solutions like ButterCMS handle all the complexities of scaling for the development teams, so the dev team only focuses on the product and the writing team focuses on the writing.
+Hosted micro CMS solutions like ButterCMS handle all the complexities of scaling for development teams, so they only have to focus on the product and the writing team can focus on the writing.

 ButterCMS is the #1 rated Headless CMS